 Text updated on

-The NBU kept the key policy rate at 15% at the Monetary Policy Committee meeting on 30 April 2026.
-The NBU postponed easing due to rising inflation risks and expectations at the start of 2026.
-It also stated that it stands ready to raise the rate if needed.
+The NBU kept the key policy rate at 15% at the Monetary Policy Committee meeting on 19 June 2026.
+The NBU considers the current situation stable enough not to raise the policy rate.
+However, the regulator also stated that it stands ready to increase it if needed to keep inflation under control.

 Foreign exchange rate and reserves